 It has to have some meaning and context for you; you need to care about it a little, even.

 Your job in this class, then – what you are supposed to be practicing and getting better at – is to do your best to understand the material you are being exposed to - and ask me for help when you can't.
 Only then can you think critically about it or form valid and accurate understandings and opinions.
 Therefore, I encourage you to fight against apathy and alienation in your attitude toward the class.
 You will find that the more attention you pay, the more meaningful ideas are and the more you care about them, while the less you pay attention and care about them, the more meaningless (and incomprehensible) they will seem.
-In my experience, this is true in life generally. ,-)
+In my experience, this is true in life generally.
+Lol.

 Please try to understand what I say in the following and think about it.
 It's the kind of thing I might ask you to apply in a quiz.